Entanglement entropy production in Quantum Neural Networks: Methods

 can be expressed in the Schmidt decomposition as

-where $\chi_s$ is the \textit{Schmidt rank}, $\lambda_\alpha$ the Schmidt coefficients and $\{\ket{\xi_\alpha}_1\}, \{\ket{\eta_\alpha}_2\}$ are orthonormal basis in the space of the first and second qubit respectively.
-Using the decomposition~\eqref{eq:schmidt} in eq.~\eqref{eq:ent_entropy}, the entanglement entropy then amounts to
+where $\chi_s$ is the \textit{Schmidt rank}, $\lambda_\alpha$ are the Schmidt coefficients, and $\{\ket{\xi_\alpha}_1\}, \{\ket{\eta_\alpha}_2\}$ are orthonormal bases in the space of the first and second qubit respectively.
+Using the decomposition~\eqref{eq:schmidt} in Eq.~\eqref{eq:ent_entropy}, the entanglement entropy between the two qubits then amounts to

-In MPS we always have access to a subset of the Schmidt coefficients, since the new representation is built by iteratively applying Singular Value Decompositions, a procedure equivalent to Schmidt-decomposing a quantum state.
+In an MPS simulation we always have access to a subset of the Schmidt coefficients, since such representation is built by iteratively applying the Singular Value Decomposition (SVD), a procedure equivalent to Schmidt-decomposing a quantum state.
 The reason why we have access only to subsets of them is that we impose the following conditions on the Schmidt coefficients.
-If we list the coefficients in ascending order, i.e. $\lambda_0\geq \lambda_1 \geq\dots\geq \lambda_{\chi_s}$, then: \begin{itemize} \item we discard Schmidt coefficients whose ratio with $\lambda_0$ is $\epsilon$ small.
-The value of $\epsilon$ in this work is fixed at $\epsilon=10^{-9}$; \item we keep only the first highest $\chi_{max}$ coefficient.
-We call $\chi_{max}$ maximum \textit{bond dimension}. \end{itemize} The approximation we are performing is the optimal one in terms of entanglement kept.
-The measure of entanglement for the MPS now becomes
+Listing the coefficients in ascending order, i.e. $\lambda_0\geq \lambda_1 \geq\dots\geq \lambda_{\chi_s}$, then: \begin{itemize} \item Schmidt coefficients whose ratio with $\lambda_0$ is smaller than $\epsilon$ are discarded.
+The value of $\epsilon$ in this work is fixed at $\epsilon=10^{-9}$; \item only the first largest $\chi_{max}$ coefficient are retained.
+The value $\chi_{max}$ is called maximum \textit{bond dimension}. \end{itemize} The approximation we are performing is the optimal one in terms of the represented entanglement.
+Then, the measure of entanglement for the MPS now becomes

-We have constant access to the considered subset of Schmidt coefficients during the state evolution, thus we are able to compute the entanglement entropy of a quantum state without any computational overhead.
+As explained in detail in Appendix~\ref{app:convergence}, despite the approximations, the faithfulness of the simulation can be easily monitored.
+Finally, we remark that since we have constant access to the considered subset of Schmidt coefficients during the state evolution, we are able to compute the entanglement entropy of a quantum state without any computational overhead.